ioerger/transit2/src/pytransit/doc/source/transit_features.rst

 but also things like max count and skewness.

 There are two ways to do QC in Transit - via the GUI and command-line.
-In the GUI, one can load a set of wig files a select "View->Quality Control" in the menu; this will display some plots of read-count distribution.
+In the GUI, one can load a set of wig files, hihglight the samples from the panel and select "Quality Control" from the drop-down; this will display some plots of read-count distribution.
 Ideally, you want most of your datasets to fall along the diagonal on a QQ-plot.
 Real data will often deviate somewhat (I will try to be more quantitative about this in the future),